< back to projects

 restoration of a mid-19th century terrace dwelling in st kilda.

-The proposed extension wraps around the site to form a secluded landscaped courtyard at the centre, opening the bedroom and kitchen/living space to the view of landscaped green space.
-The principle living spaces are orientated to north-east and north-west for optimal daylight access.
-The living spaces also offer dual aspect between the two landscaped courtyards, allowing cross-ventilation through the dwelling.
+Invisible from the street, the new extension wraps around the site to form a secluded landscaped courtyard at the centre, opening the bedroom and kitchen/living space to the view of landscaped green space, and framing the rear wall of the original dwelling.
+The principle living spaces offer dual aspect between the two landscaped courtyards, allowing cross-ventilation through the dwelling.
+To the rear, the strong roof lines with whitewashed gable presentation reinforce the sense of the rear lane as an inhabited mews.

 The design has given an emphasis to energy and water efficiency.
 The use of double glazing, thermal insulation, water/energy saving appliances and solar panels aim to achieve excellent thermal performance and low energy consumption.